 The Ghost Army Collection

-Originally appeared in World War II magazine; © 2020 HISTORYNET, LLC, with permission of the publisher.
+Article originally appeared in World War II magazine; © 2020 HISTORYNET, LLC.

 A New Orleans native, James Linn first became involved with the institution then known as The National D-Day Museum in 2001 as an eighth-grade volunteer on weekends and during the summer.
 Linn joined The National WWII Museum staff in 2014 and served as a Curator until 2020.